-Sudbury's credit profile is bolstered by what we view as a very robust liquidity position and satisfactory access to external liquidity to meet financing needs.
-We estimate that the city will maintain about C\$275 million of free cash in the next 12 months, sufficient to cover more than 19x the estimated debt service requirements.
+Sudbury's credit profile is bolstered by what we view as an exceptional liquidity position and satisfactory access to external liquidity to meet financing needs.
+At the end of 2020, the city still held most of the proceeds from its most recent debt issue in short-term investments.
+Although we expect liquidity will decline as the related projects are completed in the next several years, we estimate that the city will maintain about C\$450 million of free cash in the next 12 months, sufficient to cover almost 20x the estimated debt service requirements.

-A sizable public-sector presence partially mitigates exposure to volatile industries while strong financial management practices bolster the rating.
+A sizable public-sector presence helps offset exposure to the resource sector while strong financial management practices bolster the rating.

-We believe Sudbury's economy will contract in 2020 and begin to recover over the next two years as social distancing measures ease.
-Despite what we view as a temporary shock, we believe Sudbury still demonstrates characteristics of a strong economy, with high median incomes and estimated GDP per capita about in line with that of the national economy at about US\$42,000 in 2019.
-Historically a world leader in nickel mining, Sudbury has diversified its economy in the past 30 years and expanded from its resource-based economy to emerge as the major retail, economic, health, and educational center for northeastern Ontario.
+We believe Sudbury's economy will begin to recover over the next two years as vaccination rates rise and pandemic-related restrictions ease.
+Despite the material impact that the pandemic has had on the city's economy, we believe Sudbury still demonstrates characteristics of a strong economy, with high median incomes and estimated GDP per capita about in line with that of the national economy at about US\$52,900.
+Sudbury's economy has been diversifying from its historical dependence on nickel mining and is now the major retail, health, and educational center for northeastern Ontario.
 The public sector (health care, school boards, higher education, and municipal and provincial administration) is a stabilizing force, in our view, and has become an important contributor to the local economy.
-Nevertheless, employment remains fairly concentrated in the resource sector, primarily nickel mining, which accounts for about 20% of total local employment.
-We believe that the regional economy's relatively high reliance on the mining sector, and in particular its exposure to the volatility of nickel prices, could affect Sudbury's revenue growth and expenditure needs in the future, and partly constrains our assessment of the economic profile.
+Nevertheless, the resource sector, primarily nickel mining as well as related support services, remains a major contributor to the economy and accounts for about 20% of total local employment.
+We believe that the regional economy's relatively high reliance on mining, and in particular its exposure to the volatility of nickel prices, could affect Sudbury's revenue growth and expenditure needs in the future, and partially constrains our assessment of the economic profile.

 In our view, Sudbury's financial management practices are strong, and largely in line with those of similarly rated peers.
 The city provides transparent, easy-to-access disclosure of pertinent information and prepares robust operating and capital budgets.
-Its annual operating budget and five-year capital plan, which we view as realistic, reflect the broad goals outlined in the 10-year financial plan.
-Similar to its Canadian peers, Sudbury can only issue debt to finance capital expenditures, and we believe it has prudent and conservative policies as well as a stable and well-qualified management team to govern its debt and liquidity management.
+Its annual operating and capital budgets reflect the broad goals outlined in the 10-year financial plan, which contains what we view as realistic assumptions.
+Similar to its Canadian peers, Sudbury can issue debt only to finance capital expenditures, and we believe it has prudent and conservative policies as well as a stable and well-qualified management team to govern its debt and liquidity management.

-We believe Sudbury, like other Canadian municipalities, benefits from a very predictable and well-balanced local government framework that has demonstrated a high degree of institutional stability.
+We believe Sudbury, like other Canadian municipalities, benefits from a very predictable and well-balanced local and regional government framework that has demonstrated a high degree of institutional stability.
 Although provincial governments mandate a significant proportion of municipal spending, they also provide operating fund transfers and impose fiscal restraint through legislative requirements to pass balanced operating budgets.
 Municipalities generally have the ability to match expenditures well with revenues, except for capital spending, which can be intensive.
 Operating surpluses typically fund capital expenditures and future liabilities (such as postemployment obligations and landfill closure costs) through reserve contributions.